gkw0010/EndoChat/README.md

 bash exps/finetune/finetune_ens5_13b.sh
 ```
 Please note that you may need to change the path in ``accessory/configs/data/finetune/train.yaml`` if you encounter a missing file error.

+If you want to use the checkpoint fine-tuned on Surg-396K, you can download it through [this link](https://huggingface.co/jwang01/endochat/tree/main).

 ## Inference
 To run inference using the fine-tuned models, use the following command: